Sanger Read vs Reference — Clone Verification

 Paste (or upload) a Sanger read and a reference sequence to verify the read against the expected template.

-The read and reference are aligned end-to-end with a global (Needleman-Wunsch) alignment; every mismatch, insertion and deletion is called against the reference with a 1-based coordinate and HGVS-style g. notation.
-The verdict is a triage aid — a read is marked PASS at ≥99% identity with no indels, otherwise NEEDS REVIEW.
+The read is fitted onto the reference with a semi-global alignment: the read is consumed end to end while reference outside the read's footprint costs nothing, since it was never read.
+Every mismatch, insertion and deletion inside that footprint is called against the reference with a 1-based coordinate and HGVS-style g. notation, and the reported identity is over the footprint only — the Coverage tile is what tells you how much of the reference was actually checked.
+The verdict is a triage aid — a read is marked PASS at ≥99% identity with no indels, NEEDS REVIEW otherwise, and AMBIGUOUS when coverage falls below the threshold, because a PASS on a partial read would claim more than was checked.
 Always confirm called differences by eye on the chromatogram (in the Sanger Trace Viewer), since low-quality base calls near the read ends are the most common source of spurious mismatches.

 How to use the Sanger vs Reference tool

-3. 3Read the verdict, percent identity and the mismatch/indel table, and inspect the colored diff at each difference.
+- 3Read the verdict and coverage before the identity figure, then work through the mismatch/indel table and inspect the colored diff at each difference.

 Frequently asked questions